 (But, the story can’t be confirmed because most of the Levi Strauss company records were destroyed in the 1906 San Francisco earthquake.)

 In the late 1800s, Jacob Davis came up with the idea of adding rivets to jeans to reinforce stress points, like the back pockets and the crotch—which were often torn or frayed when they were heavily worn.
 The traditional orange thread was selected to match the color of Davis’ copper rivets.
 Davis was also behind the patterned stitches on the rear pockets of blue jeans, which also once served a practical purpose.
 The pockets were once lined with cotton and the stitching (in orange thread, for continuity) kept that lining from bunching up.
 Even after removing the lining, Levi Strauss kept the identifiable stitching and registered it as a trademark in 1942.

-A few items in our most recent Collection include denim-inspired pieces available in Peacock with “orinda” stitching.
+A few items Collection #29 include denim-inspired pieces available in Peacock with “orinda” stitching.
 The Archer Coat, Hattie Skirt, Jean Jacket, and Lucy Skirt all reflect the traditional denim look—and a moment in Natalie’s earliest days as a designer.